Vulnerability Management

 Modern IT devices have both hardware and software, which creates many possible security weaknesses.
 To stay protected, companies need ongoing, full-stack vulnerability management and tools like SBOMs to uncover hidden software risks.

 In the modern digital ecosystem, an “IT device” is a complex fusion of physical components and intricate software stacks.
-From servers and network switches to IoT sensors and employee laptops, each device presents a dual-layered attack surface: its hardware and its software.
+From servers and network switches to IOT sensors and employee laptops, each device presents a dual-layered attack surface: its hardware and its software.
 Effective vulnerability management, therefore, can no longer be a siloed practice focused solely on software patches.
 It must be a holistic, continuous discipline that identifies, assesses, prioritizes, and remediates weaknesses across the entire technology stack.
 This document outlines a complete vulnerability management lifecycle, integrating the critical modern practice of leveraging a Software Bill of Materials (SBOM) to illuminate the once-hidden software supply chain.

 The Expanded Attack Surface: Hardware and Software Vulnerabilities